ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 (See defn above.)

-The following examples are based on {{Figure 2 of -digital-twin}}, separated into an SDF instance and an SDF model.
+The following examples are based on Figure 2 of {{-digital-twin}}, separated into an SDF instance and an SDF model.

 A proofshot that captures the state of an instance can be modelled as shown in